kali/kali.github.io/_posts/2016-02-15-Embrace-the-glow-cloud.md

 The c3 series is more plentiful in terms of choice: c3.large would barely contains our data, but c3.xlarge, c3.2xlarge, c3.4xlarge or even the huge c3.8xlarge (36 cores, 60GB) are eligible.
-We could still afford 5 of this things with our $8 budget.
+We could still afford 5 of these things with our $8 budget.

-To make things more interesting, my early tries and conversations with the timely dataflow team lead to the realisation that their was a particular parameter that had a huge impact on the performance of a timely cluster.
+To make things more interesting, my early tries and conversations with the timely dataflow team lead to the realisation that there was a particular parameter that had a huge impact on the performance of a timely cluster.
 This parameter is the worker number.
 More about that in a minute.